Extending Representations of Dense Subalgebras of $C^\star$-Algebras, and Spectral Invariance: Abstract

-As we noted above [Sch1, 1992], if $A$ is not spectral invariant in $B$, then there is an {\it algebraically} irreducible $A$-module not contained in any $B$-module.
-In this section, we show that this is also true for algebraically cyclic submodules of topologically irreducible $A$-modules.
-First consider the case when $A$ is a Banach algebra.
-Let $a \in {\tilde A}$, $a^{-1} \in {\tilde B} - {\tilde A}$.
-Then $a$ is not left invertible in ${\tilde A}$, $<a>$ is a proper left ideal in ${\tilde A}$, and by Zorn's lemma $<a>$ is contained in a maximal ideal $N$. ($N$ is closed since ${\tilde A}$ has an open group of invertibles.)
-Then $E = {\tilde A}/N$ is a topologically irreducible $A$-module with no extension to a $B$-module.
-In fact, $E$ is algebraically irreducible, and so an algebraically cyclic submodule of itself.
-When $A$ is an $m$-convex Fr\'echet algebra which is not spectral invariant in $B$, the group of invertibles may not be open, but the result is still true:

-{\bf Theorem 3.1.}\ {\it Let $A$ be a dense $m$-convex Fr\'echet subalgebra of a Banach algebra $B$.
-Assume that for every topologically irreducible Banach $A$-module $E$, we know that every algebraically cyclic submodule of $E$ is contained in a $B$-module.
-Then $A$ is spectral invariant in $B$.}
+Let $A$ be a dense Fr\'echet subalgebra of the $C^\star$-algebra of compact operators $\cal K$ on a seprable Hilbert space.
+Assume that $A$ is spectral invariant in $\cal K$.
+We show that every algebraically cyclic subrepresentation of a topologically irreducible representation of $A$ is contained in a $\cal K$-module.